One of the most popular topics discussed in online astrology forums is "Saturn return". What’s that exactly?

 Though the essential meaning of Saturn return is pretty much the same for everyone, the actual circumstances in which each individual encounters the challenge will be different.
 The same goes for individual responses.
 Astrology can help because the birth chart indicates the unique potential of each individual and the possibilities they could explore.
 This therefore helps people in making choices for themselves.

-Like or follow my Facebook Blog too: https://www.facebook.com/astrobelinda
+For more insights from astrology, like or follow my Facebook Blog too (in English): https://www.facebook.com/astrobelinda